InteragencyEcologicalProgram/e-device/docs/10-PDF_R.md

 PDF forms have been used by several IEP survey teams as a way to streamline data collection and provide data entry QC while keeping the form development time and expense to a minimum [See IEP E-device Survey](#appx_1).

-PDF forms can be filled in using either Acrobat, Acrobat Reader (free), or Foxit editor.
-Static or interactive forms can be created using either the Acrobat or Foxit editor.
+Fillable PDF forms can be developed using a number of programs, including Acrobat, Acrobat Reader (free) or Foxit editor (free version available).
+Other free software or web-based PDF form building and fillable conversion tools are available (e.g., Canva/DocFly or UPDF).

 R has been proposed as a tool for programmatically extracting the filled-in PDF form.
 The following is a presentation developed by Trinh Nguyen that examines the feasibility of R-scraping methods for PDF forms.
+Scraping is the process of programmatically grabbing information from a webpage or document by analyzing the underlying code of the document.

 The full code for Trinh's evaluation is included in Appendix 2: [PDF R Scraping Demonstration](#appx_2)

 ## Create a fillable PDF form